Rejected: Reviewer Can't Access a Gated Feature (2026)

 • Override the demo account’s region server-side (recommended): region_override = 'US'.

-• Provide explicit VPN guidance in notes: “Set device region to United States in Settings → General → Language & Region for live scores feature.”
+• Or provide explicit device-region guidance in notes: “Set device region to United States in Settings → General → Language & Region for the live scores feature.”

 REGION REQUIREMENTS